 As the winter set in set in in the regions of northern India, there were requests made for blankets for poor Leprosy patients, needy people living in the leprosy colonies and elderly people.
 IDF, with the help of our donors distributed a large amount of blankets among these communities.
 The donors could directly donate blankets or donate cash for the blankets.
 The cost of each blanket, including shipping and distribution was quoted as Rs.300 .

 This Project is to create awareness about menstrual hygiene and provide sanitary pads/kit for a year to the needy students free of cost, to ensure that the needy students don't fall short of facilities to have a happy period.
-Under Project Dignity a kit that contains 100 sanitary pads, 4 undergarments, 2 soups, 1 towel and 1 cloth bag is distributed among underprivileged women.
-IDF has distributed 1,000,000 plus kits.
+Under Project Dignity a kit that contains 96 sanitary pads, 4 undergarments, 2 soaps, 2 towels and 1 cloth bag is distributed among underprivileged women/girls.
+IDF has distributed 100,000 plus kits.
 The kit ensures that girls are provided with free cost of sanitary pads for entire year.
-A distribution of these kits by young medical students in coordination with IDF was carried out, with a aim of distributing over 1 million kits.
-Overall Women’s empowerment project is initiated by IDF so that all girls are fully educated about women body system, health issues and taking care as the age grows.
+IDF partners with AMSA India (Asian Medical Students Association) for menstrual/ health hygiene management in India.
+Distribution of Dignity kits are organized by the medical students from AMSA India.
+IDF aims to reach-out to 1 million women/ girls in India. #MissionONEMillion #DignityProject.

 Project SuiDhagaJi is a program designed to empower women through Skill development.
 The concept here is to provide sewing Machine, and a suitable place, training material and a trainer.
 The training Centre operates as the basic tailoring learning Centre and also imparts specialized training like embroidery and soft-toy making.
 The knowledge and the acumen gathered here in this program will further help them to have a productive unit of their own from where they can flourish and grow.
 Recently, the women of the SudDhagaJi centre in Mumbai made over 75,000 flags for the governments "Har Ghar Tiranga" project.
 The SuiDhagaJi centres also welcomed women from the transgender community to become a part of this project.